mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-To see the effect of the synchronization and the pinning of the `riccardo` virtual thread associated, we limit the carrier pool to one thread, as we did previously.
+To see the effect of synchronization and the pinning of the associated `riccardo` virtual thread, we limit the carrier pool to one thread, as we did previously.
 The execution of the `twoEmployeesInTheOffice` produces the following output:

 ```
 16:29:05.548 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-1 | I'm going to use the toilet